keithcallenberg/BBDocker/README.md

-# bbdocker
+# BBDocker
-Docker image for latest BioBuilds
+Docker image for latest BioBuilds release

 This Debian-based Docker image installs dependencies for conda, miniconda, and then installs the latest release of BioBuilds.
 See the [BioBuilds website](http://www.biobuilds.org/) for more details on the bioinformatics-related packages available.